Voulz/Avalonia-TreeViewBug/README.md

 Code to recreate a bug in Avalonia TreeView v0.9.7

-When I try to re-add an item to a Parent that was previously removed create an exception in `TreeContainerIndex.Add` in the line `this._containerToItem.Add(container, item);`
+Re-adding an item to a Parent that was previously removed creates an exception in `TreeContainerIndex.Add` in the line `this._containerToItem.Add(container, item);`

 To Reproduce:
 - Add Parent1 instance